Cody Ransom

-Bryan Cody Ransom (born February 17, 1976) is an American former professional baseball utility infielder and current infield coordinator for the Washington Nationals.
-He played for the San Francisco Giants, Houston Astros, New York Yankees, Philadelphia Phillies, Arizona Diamondbacks, Milwaukee Brewers, San Diego Padres, and Chicago Cubs of Major League Baseball.
+Bryan Cody Ransom (born February 17, 1976) is an American former professional baseball utility infielder.
+He played for the San Francisco Giants, Houston Astros, New York Yankees, Philadelphia Phillies, Arizona Diamondbacks, Milwaukee Brewers, San Diego Padres, and Chicago Cubs of Major League Baseball (MLB).
+He also briefly played for the Saitama Seibu Lions of Nippon Professional Baseball (NPB).

-Early life
+Early life and high school

-Ransom was raised in Mesa, Arizona.
+Ransom was raised as a Yankees fan in Mesa, Arizona.
+He was a batboy for the Milwaukee Brewers during spring training on year.

 He attended Chandler High School in Chandler, Arizona.
-He was selected by the Cleveland Indians in the 43rd round (1,202nd overall) in the 1995 Major League Baseball draft but did not sign with the Indians.
-He instead attended South Mountain Community College.
+He was selected by the Cleveland Indians in the 43rd round (1,202nd overall) in the 1995 Major League Baseball draft but did not sign.

+College career

-He was a survivor of a fatal van accident when his South Mountain Community College baseball team's van blew a tire on a team trip to Tucson, causing the van to roll over.
+Ransom attended South Mountain Community College.
+On March 29, 1996, he survived a fatal van accident when his college baseball team's van blew a tire on a team trip to Tucson, causing the van to roll over.
 Two of Ransom's teammates died.

-After spending two years at South Mountain, Ransom spent the 1997 season at Mesa State, helping the Mavericks to the NCAA Division II regional.
-Ransom transferred to Grand Canyon University for the 1998 season, and was a key member of an Antelopes squad that won the Western Athletic Conference Northern Division.
+After spending two years at South Mountain, Ransom transferred to Mesa State College for the 1997 season, helping the Mavericks to the NCAA Division II regional.
+He transferred to Grand Canyon University for the 1998 season, and was a key member of an Antelopes squad that won the Western Athletic Conference Northern Division.
 Ransom started every game at shortstop, hitting .330 with eight home runs and 48 RBIs while leading the team with 20 doubles.